What is the real price of oil reported in our purchasing power (SMIC) and corrected by inflation and monetary parity?

 In the near future nothing will not change as long as the price of fossil fuels will remain so low and it is as we have just shown.
 This is not to 60 or 70 $ barrel qu'évolueront lasting things.

 Obviously there is increasing demand gradually change the economic situation in the near future.

-In addition, the cost of pollution is slowly being taken into account via "Carbon scholarships"But again is what the environment and the preservation of resources will be the big winners?
+Moreover the cost of pollution starts slowly to be taken into account, via "Carbon scholarships"But yet is that the environment and resource conservation will be the winners?

 One can doubt strongly ...

 From the point of view of your purchasing power

 Oil is too expensive, nobody can soon ride?
 This is wrong ... because oil, based on purchasing power, ie the minimum wage, has been much more!